PwnDoRa/wargames/section1/bandit.md

 There are several things you can try when you are unsure how to continue

-> First, if you know a command, but don’t know how to use it, try the manual (man page) by entering “`man <command>`” (without the quotes). e.g. if you know about the “ls” command, type: man ls.
+> First, if you know a command, but don’t know how to use it, try the **manual** ([man page](http://en.wikipedia.org/wiki/Man_page)) by entering “`man <command>`” (without the quotes). e.g. if you know about the “ls” command, type: man ls.
 The “man” command also has a manual, try it.
 Press q to quit the man command.
 >
-> Second, if there is no man page, the command might be a shell built-in.
-In that case use the “help <X>” command.
+> Second, if there is no man page, the command might be a **shell built-in**.
+In that case use the “`help <X>`” command.
 E.g. help cd
-    Also, your favorite search-engine is your friend.
+    Also, your favorite **search-engine** is your friend.
 Learn how to use it!
-I recommend Google.
+I recommend [Google](http://www.google.com/).
 >
-> Lastly, if you are still stuck, you can join us on IRC
+> Lastly, if you are still stuck, you can [join us on IRC](http://overthewire.org/about/contact.html)

 You’re ready to start!
-Begin with Level 0, linked at the left of this page.
+Begin with [Level 0](http://overthewire.org/wargames/bandit/bandit0.html), linked at the left of this page.
 Good luck!